bluekitchen/raccoon/README.md

 ## Status and Outlook

 ### General
-The current version allow to follow all Bluetooth 4.x connections including connection that use the LE Data Length Extension.
+The current version allow to follow all Bluetooth 4.x connections.
+Optional supported features:
+  - LE Data Length Extension (DLE).
+  - Channel Selection Algorithm #2 (CSA #2)

 ### Security
 Encrypted connections are not supported yet.
 Sniffing encrypted connections requires the Long Term Key/Link Key to be present on the sniffer hardware.
 For LE Legacy Connections, the link key can be retrieved by brute force as there are only 1M possible Passkeys.